Authentication

 Documents:Write implies Documents:Read and Documents:Comment — granting write access automatically grants the other two, so you don't need to list them separately.

-Documents:Api:All grants full access to the Document Server's REST API.
+Documents:Api:All grants access to every Document Server API endpoint, including managed settings.
 It's separate from the other Documents:* actions, which authorize document operations over the collaboration connection.
+Treat a token carrying it like an admin credential.
+Keep it server-side, scope its lifetime tightly, and never share it with clients.

 Convert:* actions are scoped by file format and operation (Import vs. Export).
 A token only needs the actions for what it actually does — e.g. a token that only exports PDF needs Convert:Export:Pdf.
 Today only DOCX and Markdown support both directions; Doc, ODT, EPUB, and PDF are export-only.
 Convert:Fonts is unscoped and applies to the /fonts/* routes.